rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Blocking calls

-The following callbacks may block depending on the `caller's` internal operations, but will endeavour to return as soon as possible.
+The following callbacks may block depending on the `caller's` internal operations, but will endeavour to return within few milli seconds.

   1. `ccDataCallback()` - Invoked whenever new Closed Caption data is available.
   2. `ccDecodeCallBack()` - Invoked during start and stop of Closed Caption data decoding.